Chitosan: Wound dressings

-Chitosan-containing wound dressings received approval for medical use in the United States in 2003.
+Other forms

+Chitosan can be directly applied to the wound as a hemostatic agent, in granule and powder forms.
+They are typically salts made from mixing chitosan with an organic acid (such as succinic or lactic acid).
+One example is Celox granules, US approved 2006.

+WoundStat (FDA approved, date unknown) is a granule consisting of chitosan within silica (smectite) and polyacrylic acid.
+It is a combination of different topical hemostatics, mineral and organic.

 Temperature-sensitive hydrogels

-Chitosan is dissolved in dilute organic acid solutions but is insoluble in high concentrations of hydrogen ions at pH 6.5 and is precipitated as a gel-like compound.
-Chitosan is positively charged by amine groups, making it suitable for binding to negatively charged molecules.
-However, it has disadvantages such as low mechanical strength and low-temperature response rate; it must be combined with other gelling agents to improve its properties.
-Using glycerolphosphate salts (possessing a single anionic head) without chemical modification or cross-linking, the pH-dependent gelation properties can be converted to temperature-sensitive gelation properties.
+Using glycerolphosphate salts (possessing a single anionic head) without chemical modification or cross-linking, the pH-dependent gelation properties of chitosan (see above) can be converted to temperature-sensitive gelation properties.
 In the year 2000, Chenite was the first to design the temperature-sensitive chitosan hydrogels drug delivery system using chitosan and β-glycerol phosphate.
 This new system can remain in the liquid state at room temperature, while becoming gel with increasing temperature above the physiological temperature (37 °C).
 Phosphate salts cause a particular behaviour in chitosan solutions, thereby allowing these solutions to remain soluble in the physiological pH range (pH 7), and they will be gel only at body temperature.
 When the liquid solution of chitosan-glycerol phosphate, containing the drug, enters the body through a syringe injection, it becomes a water-insoluble gel at 37 °C. The entrapped drug particles between the hydrogel chains will be gradually released.